PulsedLight3D/PulsedLight3dScanner/README.md

 When you have followed the directions in "Appendix B: Installation" you simply plug the Arduinos into the laptop and run the chrome app.
 Once you have selected and connected to the appropriate serial ports, you will see a blank screen with a set of options for the servos and "Export" on the right hand side of the screen.

 ### Servo Controls
 The servo controls are set in "microseconds" and you set the start and stop angle, the number of steps between the readings and the delay between each reading.
 The start and stop angles are fairly self explanatory - they control where the servo starts and where it finishes reading.
 The number of steps is also fairly straightforward - it controls how many positions to skip between readings, for example, if the steps is set to 30 and the start is 500 the first reading will be at 500 and the second reading will be at 530.
-The delay control is set in milliseconds, this controls how long the servo waits at its current position, if this is too low then the servos don't seem to go to they're position very accurately, at a certain point there's no added benifit to waiting as the servos are as accurate as they will get (in my case 20ms was perfect).
+The delay control is set in milliseconds, this controls how long the servo waits at its current position, if this is too low then the servos don't seem to go to they're position very accurately, at a certain point there's no added benefit to waiting as the servos are as accurate as they will get (in my case 20ms was perfect).

 ### False Color Imagery
 Once you have your settings input, hit "Scan now" and a false-color 2D image will be produced.
 Each color corresponds directly to the distance, in my case the LIDAR-Lite reads in centimeters so each value corresponds to cm readings.